 “Now, please, Cata.”

 Groggily, I awoke back in the -12 office.
-I rose, pulling the neural interface off my temple and it snaked quietly back into its reel.
+I rose, pulling the neural interface off my temple, letting it snake quietly back into its reel.

 “Excuse me, Cata,” I said, and returned to the bathroom.